0xJade/TE-the-Superchain/README.md

 TQF Success in Previous Round: Our previous implementation of TQF distributing $TEC in Gitcoin Grants 20 boosted Optimism-based projects.
 By incorporating an OP delegate signal into our funding mechanism, we observed a noticeable increase in support for projects focused on the Optimism ecosystem.
 This success validates our approach and reinforces our confidence in using TQF to align funding with community priorities and expertise in the Superchain.

-Below we compare the two main signal combinations: “TTP” ([TEA](https://tokenengineering.net/) NFT credentials, [$TEC](https://optimistic.etherscan.io/address/0x8fc7c1109c08904160d6ae36482b79814d45eb78) holdings, and [Praise](https://givepraise.xyz/) points) and “TTPO” (which adds the [Optimism Delegate](https://dune.com/optimismfnd/optimism-op-token-house) signal to “TTP”).

 As part of our ongoing commitment to the Optimism ecosystem, it's worth noting that our $TEC token is a native OP token.
 This aligns with our broader mission to promote token engineering within the Optimism and Superchain ecosystems, extending beyond these specific funding experiments.

 ### Round 2: TEC Retro

-The retroactive funding round is currently slated for November and will use [Gitcoin’s EasyRetro on Allo Protocol](https://easyretropgf.xyz/).
+The retroactive funding round is currently slated for November and will use Gitcoin’s EasyRetro on Allo Protocol.
 It features:

 - TQF Recipients: Only recipients of the above August TQF round will be eligible.
 - Superchain Impact: Retro awards will recognize progress against plans from Round 1 applications, broken into two milestones:
-- Early September: Completion of an impact plan using [Karma](https://www.karmahq.xyz/).
+- Early September: Completion of an impact plan using Karma.
 Late October: Progress on grantee-specified impact goals.
 - Two Badgeholder Groups: Awards will be decided by a panel of badgeholders with a mix of experience in token engineering and Superchain governance and stewardship.

 ## Educating the Superchain